samumantha/instructor-training/content/teaching-mechanics.md

 - HackMD allows threaded replies and follow up later.
 - You need some other instructors/helpers to watch HackMD and provide answers, bring relevant questions to your attention, and let you know how things are going.
+- The HackMD Markdown syntax allows various visual elements as well as code blocks with syntax highligthing.
 - Learners can ask anonymously.
 - Learners don't have to worry about interrupting the flow.
 - The document stays online and can be revisited by learners to remind themselves of valuable Q&A